A topic from the subject of Biochemistry in Chemistry.

 Basic Concepts

-DNA is a double-stranded molecule that consists of a sugar-phosphate backbone with nitrogenous bases attached to each sugar molecule.
+DNA is a double-stranded molecule consisting of a sugar-phosphate backbone with nitrogenous bases attached to each sugar molecule.
 The nitrogenous bases are adenine (A), thymine (T), cytosine (C), and guanine (G).
-These bases pair up with each other to form base pairs: A with T and C with G. The sequence of base pairs in a DNA molecule determines the genetic information that it carries.
+These bases pair up to form base pairs: A with T and C with G. The sequence of these base pairs determines the genetic information.

-RNA is a single-stranded molecule that consists of a sugar-phosphate backbone with nitrogenous bases attached to each sugar molecule.
-The nitrogenous bases in RNA are A, U, C, and G. U stands for uracil, which is similar to thymine but has a different chemical structure.
+RNA is a single-stranded molecule consisting of a sugar-phosphate backbone with nitrogenous bases attached to each sugar molecule.
+The nitrogenous bases in RNA are adenine (A), uracil (U), cytosine (C), and guanine (G).
+Uracil (U) replaces thymine (T) found in DNA.

 Equipment and Techniques

-A variety of equipment and techniques are used to study nucleic acids.
-These include:
+Several techniques are used to study nucleic acids, including:

 • Gel electrophoresis